 Notwithstanding the court rulings, SCAQMD staff recognizes that the Lead Agencies that approve CEQA documents retain the authority to include any additional information they deem relevant to assessing and mitigating the environmental impacts of a project.
-Because of SCAQMD staff's concern about the potential public health impacts of siting sensitive populations within close proximity of freeways, SCAQMD staff recommends that, prior to approving the project, Lead Agencies consider the impacts of air pollutants on people who will live in a new project and provide mitigation where necessary.
+Because of SCAQMD staff's concern about the potential public health impacts of siting sensitive populations within close proximity of freeways and other sources of air pollution, SCAQMD staff recommends that, prior to approving the project, Lead Agencies consider the impacts of air pollutants on people who will live in a new project and provide mitigation where necessary.

 When specific development is reasonably foreseeable as result of the goals, policies, and guidelines in the Proposed Project, the Lead Agency should identify any potential adverse health risk impacts using its best efforts to find out and a good-faith effort at full disclosure in the CEQA document.
-Based on a review of aerial photographs and information in the Notice of Preparation SCAQMD staff found that the Proposed Project will be located immediately next to State Route (SR) 60.
-Because of the close proximity to the existing freeway, residents at the Proposed Project2 would be exposed to diesel particulate matter (DPM), which is a toxic air contaminant and a carcinogen.
+Based on a review of aerial photographs and information in the Notice of Preparation, SCAQMD staff found that the Proposed Project will be located near the Union Pacific Railroad and State Route (SR) 90.
+Because of the proximity to the existing freeway and a potential source of air pollution, residents at the Proposed Project2 would be exposed to diesel particulate matter (DPM), which is a toxic air contaminant and a carcinogen.
 Diesel particulate matter emitted from diesel powered engines (such as trucks) has been classified by the state as a toxic air contaminant and a carcinogen.
-Since future residences of the Proposed Project would be exposed to toxic emissions from the nearby sources of air pollution (e.g., diesel fueled highway vehicles), SCAQMD staff recommends that the Lead Agency conduct a health risk assessment (HRA)3 to disclose the potential health risks to the residents and tenants from the vehicle emissions coming from vehicles operating on SR-60 in the Draft EIR4.
+Since future residences at the Proposed Project would be exposed to toxic emissions from the nearby sources of air pollution (e.g., diesel fueled highway vehicles and locomotives), SCAQMD staff recommends that the Lead Agency conduct a health risk assessment (HRA)3 to disclose the potential health risks to the residents in the Draft EIR4.

-2 According to the Project Description in the Notice of Preparation, the Proposed Project would include new construction of up to approximately 1,363 dwelling units.
+2 According to the Project Description in the Notice of Preparation, the Proposed Project would include a new construction with 120 workforce housing units.